rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 * Static analysis is required to be performed.
 Our preferred tool is Coverity.
 * Have a zero-warning policy with regards to compiling.
 All warnings are required to be treated as errors.
-* Copyright validation is required to be performed, e.g.: Black duck, FossID.
+* Copyright validation is required to be performed e.g.: Black duck, FossID.
-* Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
+* Use of memory analysis tools like Valgrind are encouraged to identify leaks/corruptions.
 * `HAL` Tests will endeavour to create worst-case scenarios to assist investigations.
 * Improvements by any party to the testing suite are required to be fed back.